pantheon-systems/documentation/source/content/guides/wordpress-pantheon/05-plugins-recommended.md

 ## Third-Party Plugins

-These plugins are not maintained by Pantheon and support is not provided or guaranteed.
-However, these have been shown to reliably improve site performance on Pantheon.
-We recommend making your own tests and evaluations of these plugins to see if they offer improvements.
+The third-party plugins listed below are not maintained by Pantheon and support is not provided or guaranteed.
+However, these plugins have been shown to reliably improve site performance on the Pantheon platform.
+We recommend that you test and evaluate these plugins to confirm their benefits for your use case.

 ### Index WP MySQL For Speed